 Caffeine and adenosine have similar structures, so caffeine can act as an imposter and block the actions of adenosine, replacing tiredness with feelings of alertness and arousal1.

 Caffeine is absorbed into the body about 45 minutes after ingestion, increasing alertness once it has been digested.
-Drinking coffee before a nap may boost energy because levels of adenosine fall as we sleep, resulting in a lower level of the hormone for caffeine to compete with in the brain.
+Drinking coffee before a nap may boost energy because levels of adenosine fall as we sleep, resulting in a lower level of the compound for caffeine to compete with in the brain.
 This enhances the effect of caffeine by increasing the availability of receptors for caffeine in the brain2.
 Find out more about the effect of caffeine on adenosine receptors here.

 It is worth noting that sleep in humans can be affected by caffeine.
 There is an association between a daily intake of caffeine, reduced sleep quality and increased daytime tiredness3.
 Research also suggests that there is a genetic variability in the metabolism of caffeine, and several genes have been identified that affect an individual’s sensitivity to caffeine4,5, so some individuals are likely to be more sensitive to the effects of caffeine than others.